ALL Americans aged 6 months and older are eligible to receive vaccines. Find up-to-date information about regional vaccine clinics.

-Since the vaccine is mRNA, a biological molecule that is nucleic acid, and not the SARS-CoV-2 virus, there is no way a person with the vaccine can be infectious.
+Since the vaccine is mRNA, a biological molecule that is nucleic acid, and not the SARS-CoV-2 virus, there is no way a person with the vaccine can be infected with the actual virus.
 The vaccine provides instructions to make a part of the virus.
 Think of it like a blueprint for a building: the instructions are there, but no actual virus.

-The Johnson and Johnson vaccine is an adenovirus vector vaccine.
+The Johnson and Johnson vaccine was an adenovirus vector vaccine.
 The adenovirus is the virus that causes the common cold.
-Science removes the genomic material from the adenovirus and inserts the mRNA from the SARS-CoV-2 spike protein into the virus.
+Science removed the genomic material from the adenovirus and inserted the mRNA from the SARS-CoV-2 spike protein into the virus.
 Think of it like this, you crack open a pistachio and put in a peanut.
 The outside looks like the pistachio, but inside it is a different nut!
-That new recombinant adenovirus (adenovirus on the outside and SARS-CoV-2 mRNA on the inside) is given in the vaccine.
-Our cells get infected with the adenovirus and our bodies make the spike protein for our immune system to then generate a response to.
-This technology is used in making many vaccines that have been around for decades, such as the flu vaccine.
-It does not contain a live COVID virus, so there is no way you can become infected with COVID because of the shot.
+That recombinant adenovirus (adenovirus on the outside and SARS-CoV-2 mRNA on the inside) was given in the vaccine.
+In those who received this vaccine, our cells got infected with the adenovirus and our bodies made the spike protein for our immune system to then generate a response to.
+This technology has been used in making many vaccines that have been around for decades, such as the flu vaccine.
+It did not contain a live COVID virus, so there is no way you have become infected with COVID because of the shot.